 Don’t ask me how I had that kind of courage, but I did it, I survived!
 We actually had so many other flights alone, just the 2 of us.
 Therefore, in today’s article, I’m going to share some of my travelling tips and other bits and bobs when travelling with a baby.
 I can assure you that you are going to find these tips helpful on your journey.

 It can be very overwhelming if you don’t know what to expect.

 Stay tuned for part 2 of this!
-Soon I’ll be travelling again with him, but he’s a toddler now, so things are a bit more challenging.
+Soon I’ll be traveling again with him, but he’s a toddler now, so things are a bit more challenging.
 Toddlers can be a little bit harder to please, especially when they burst with tantrums when you least expect it.
-The older they get, the harder things can get when travelling with a child.
+The older they get, the harder things can get when traveling with a child.

 I have to say that at first, I was so nervous to travel with him being so small, especially because I was alone in this.
 But when I woke up that day I felt so confident.
 I immediately knew that I can do it and that everything will be just fine.
 So, don’t get discouraged, momma!
 I know you’ve got this!

 For your convenience, I’ve created a cheat sheet that has everything your baby needs while he’s away from home.

 Babies generally need less stuff than us and when traveling you tend to overpack.
 I’ve been there.
 I packed so many things “just in case”.
 Things that I didn’t actually need or use.

 Are you in a hurry or you don’t have enough time to read?
 SAVE it for later!

 *** this post contains affiliate links, to find out more click here.***